Mathématique: Chapter 3

 Rush pressed the edge of his thumbnail into drying paint.

-The cruelty of a limit was the same as its kindness—the paradox of the untouchable boundary, infinitely close, infinitely hard, but never reachable.
-Never crossable.
-It rested always at the throat.
+The cruelty of a limit was the same as its kindness: the paradox of the untouchable boundary.
+Infinitely close, never reachable.
+Infinitely hard, never crossable.

 He’d stopped drinking coffee.

-He listened to the monotony of his air conditioner as he tested the integrity of his latest attempt at restoring his room to its clean, white, undefaced state.
+He listened to the monotony of his air conditioner.
 He tried to decide whether he could bear the thought of listening to anything else.
-Probably not.
-That would be a mistake.

-He’d stopped drinking coffee and he’d stopped smoking and he wished that he could consider those things victories, but the truth of it was that, out of everything, he’d held onto his vices longest.
-They’d been the last things he’d let go.
+He’d stopped drinking coffee and he’d stopped smoking and he wished he could consider those things victories, but the truth of it was his vices were the last things to go.

 One could not disappoint the dead.
 That was true.
 That was axiom.